Daily Rupee call: INR likely to gain today

-Beautifully designed, slim, and sporting a good set of cameras at an affordable price

-The rupee (INR) gained marginally yesterday, as it closed at 73.29 versus 73.34 – its previous close.
-The local currency opened flat today and is hovering at the important level of 73.3.
-If INR strengthens from the current level, it is likely to face a hurdle at 73.15.
-A breakout of this level can rally to 73.
-On the other hand, if the rupee declines, it has a support at 73.5.
-A breach of this level can drag the domestic currency to 73.7.
-Below this level, 74 can be the support.
+The rupee (INR) has opened flat today at 73.36 against the dollar (USD).
+Thus, the local currency stays below the resistance of 73.3.
+If INR depreciates from the current level, the nearest support is at 73.5.
+A breach of this support can take the exchange rate to 73.7.
+On the other hand, if the rupee strengthens it can face hurdle at 73.15 and 73.
+A break below 73.5 can turn the trend bearish.

-Extending the positive sentiment, the Foreign Portfolio Investors (FPI) bought domestic assets yesterday.
-The net investments on Wednesday stood at ₹821 crore (equity and debt combined), taking the weekly tally to about ₹2,270 crore.
-This has been exerting an upward pressure on the Indian currency.
+The market was positive yesterday and the Foreign Portfolio Investors (FPI) were buyers yesterday.
+The net inflow on Monday stood at ₹1,656 crore (equity and debt combined).
+This positive flow provided cushion for INR and if this trend continues, the rupee can gain against the dollar.

-The dollar index was sluggish yesterday and ended the day on a flat note.
-Today, it has opened flat and is trading around 93.4.
-The price action since past few trading sessions indicate that the index has been moving in a sideways range between 93 and 93.7.
-Until it moves out of the range, the next leg of trend will remain uncertain.
-While 94 can be the resistance above 93.7, the immediate support below 93 is at 92.8.
+The dollar index posted a loss yesterday and has closed in the red for two consecutive sessions.
+It is currently trading near the 50-day moving average at 93.4.
+Further depreciation can drag the index to 93.
+Below that level, it can depreciate towards the support at 92.8.
+Notably, the trend can be bearish until it remains below the crucial level of 94.

 Supports: 73.5 and 73.7